Victor3DPetersson/Hail/README.md

 - [] Angelscript, improve hot reloading and make hotreloading when changing dependency files
 - [] Fix broken reloading of GPU resources and then remake hot reloading
 - [x] Context upload once function
-- [] Context, move over rendering and state functions to the context.
+- [x] Context, move over rendering and state functions to the context.
-- [] Depth Sorting of sprites
+- [] Depth Sorting of sprite and text commands
-- [] Explicit setting of Framebuffer bind state through the context object.
+- [x] Explicit setting of Framebuffer bind state through the context object.
 Make materials transition have a bind state that is not set at Init
 - [] Bindless texturing
 - [] RawInput instead of Windows input
 - [] Input queue to make input more predictable
-- [] Create a render command for sprites and a pipeline to create sprites from AngelScript
+- [] Create a pipeline to create sprites render commands from AngelScript
 - [] Design and decide over game Objects and level structure

 ## Important Notes
 Create a seperate Command Pool for short lived commands, as well as a transfer Queue only for transfer commands on the GPU.